blubuslubus/OverTheWire-Bandit_Documentation/00-10/level00.md

-Goal: To connect to a given server and port, with given username and password using ssh
+Goal: To connect to a given server and port, with given username and password using ssh.

 Commands used:
   - ```ssh```